irmen/Pyro4/docs/source/tipstricks.rst

 Note that you have to comply with the browser's same-origin policy: if you want to allow your own scripts to access the gateway, you'll have to make sure they are loaded from the same website.

+The http gateway server is *stateless* at the moment.
+This means every call you do will end be processed by a new Pyro proxy in the gateway server.
+This is not impacting your client code though, because every call that it does is also just a stateless http call.
+It only impacts performance: doing large amounts of calls through the http gateway will perform much slower as the same calls processed by a native Pyro proxy (which you can instruct to operate in batch mode as well).
+However because Pyro is quite efficient, a call through the gateway is still processed in just a few milliseconds, naming lookup and json serialization all included.

 Http response status codes:

 - 200 OK: all went well, response is the Pyro response message in JSON serialized format